-This section examines the concepts of risk assessment and due diligence, and gives guidance as to how an organisation may undertake these measures in a reasonable and proportionate manner (measure 11 of the Anti-Corruption Programme).
+This section examines the concepts of risk assessment and due diligence, and gives guidance as to how an organisation may undertake these measures in a reasonable and proportionate manner (Measure 11 of the Anti-Corruption Programme for Organisations).

 In this section, “business associate” means any party with which the organisation contracts or plans to contract, including but not limited to clients, customers, joint venture partners, consortium partners, contractors, consultants, sub-contractors, suppliers, vendors, advisors, agents, distributors, representatives and intermediaries (but excluding the organisation’s personnel).